*Image Credit: Ganondagan State Historic Site, Photo courtesy of NYS Dept. of Economic Development/Photographer: Darren McGee

 November marks National Native American Heritage Month, also known as American Indian and Alaska Native Heritage Month.
 The now annual, month-long celebration – a time to commemorate and learn about the culture and history of the many Indigenous people in the United States — started as American Indian Day and has its roots in Upstate New York.

 In 1915, Dr. Arthur C. Parker, a Seneca Indian who later became the director of the Museum of Arts and Science in Rochester, N.Y, commenced his proposal for a national American Indian Day.
 Now Native American Heritage Month, 30 days is not long enough to learn of the many cultures and rich histories of the Indigenous tribes of Upstate New York.
 Luckily, there are many cultural centers, museums, and community epicenters you can visit to expand your knowledge of Indigenous histories year-round.

-Take a road trip to one (or all) of the five cultural centers highlighted here:
+Take a road trip and travel to one (or all) of the five cultural centers highlighted here:

 324 Caverns Road

 In Howes Cave, New York, between the towns of Schoharie and Cobleskill, and only 1.2 miles from Howe Caverns, you’ll find the Iroquois Museum.
 In fact, the museum’s architecture is in the style of the Iroquois Longhouse.
 Open Thursday through Sunday, there’s ample time to make a weekend trip to the museum and absorb the Iroquois art, history, and culture.
 The museum offers virtual field trips and tours, educational programs, online database, digitized collections, events, and more!
 There are plenty of opportunities to learn online if you can’t visit the Iroquois Museum in-person.